klaasnotfound/LocationAssistant/README.md

   * `requestLocationPermission()` - Brings up a system dialog asking the user to give location permission to the app.

-  * `onPermissionsUpdated()` - Notifies the LocationAssistant of an update in permissions.
+  * `onPermissionsUpdated()` - Notifies the LocationAssistant of updated permissions.

-  * `onActivityResult()` -  Notifies the LocationAssistant of an update in the location settings
+  * `onActivityResult()` -  Notifies the LocationAssistant of updated location settings

   * `changeLocationSettings()` - Brings up an in-app system dialog that requests a change in location provider settings.